Discover more from Spark

 How do those around them react in response?

-Choose one behaviour and experiment with it to make it your own.
-We are remarkably bad at actually copying others, so regardless of how much you try, it will inevitably become your own version.
+As humans, we are remarkably bad at actually copying others, so regardless of how much you try, it will inevitably become your own version.

 Get feedback.
 Executive presence isn’t something easily self-assessed.
 Tap into those you trust and ask them: